Bruising Around Eye For No Reason | Clear Causes Explained

 How does aging affect bruising around eye for no reason?

 Aging weakens capillaries and thins the skin, making blood vessels more fragile and prone to rupture.
-This increases the likelihood of spontaneous bruising around the eye even without obvious injury or trauma.
+This increases the likelihood of spontaneous-looking bruising around the eye even without obvious injury or trauma.

 Can medications cause bruising around eye for no reason?

-Certain medications like blood thinners and corticosteroids can reduce your blood’s clotting ability or weaken blood vessels.
-This makes spontaneous bruising around the eye more likely without any clear cause or trauma.
+Certain medications like blood thinners, antiplatelet drugs, and long-term corticosteroids can reduce clotting ability or weaken skin and blood vessels.
+This makes unexpected bruising around the eye more likely.

 When should I see a doctor about bruising around eye for no reason?

-If you experience frequent unexplained bruises, bruises that don’t heal, or additional symptoms like bleeding gums or fatigue, consult a healthcare professional.
-Prompt evaluation helps rule out serious conditions such as bleeding disorders or vitamin deficiencies.
+If you experience frequent unexplained bruises, bruises that don’t heal, or additional symptoms like bleeding gums, nosebleeds, severe pain, headache, dizziness, or vision changes, consult a healthcare professional.
+Prompt evaluation helps rule out serious conditions such as bleeding disorders or hidden injury.